-- ► Check the function of the protective and safety devices regularly. - Have defective components repaired only by authorised specialist workshops or by KRONE.
+- Check the function of the protective and safety devices regularly. - Have defective components repaired only by authorised specialist workshops or by KRONE. - Damage to the side collision protection and to the underrun protection can result in non-compliance with the legal regulations.
+Have deformed or distorted components promptly replaced by an authorised specialist workshop.